deterministic-arts/DartsCLUUID/README.md

 # UUID Library

 This is a simple library to work with UUID values.
-The library primarily uses the Leach-Salz variant of UUIDs, but can cope with essentially all kinds of UUIDs.
+The library primarily uses the Leach-Salz variant of UUIDs, but can represent all kinds of UUIDs.

 ## Types